vectara/vectara-docs/www/docs/learn/semantic-search/hybrid-search.md

 ## Enable Exact and Boolean Text Matching

-By default, the exact and Boolean text matching is disabled and Vectara only uses neural retrieval.
+The exact and Boolean text matching (similar to similar to a traditional, keyword-based search) is disabled by default and Vectara only uses neural retrieval.
 You can enable hybrid search by specifying a value, `lambda`, at query time.
 This value can range from `0` to `1` (inclusive).

 The default value of `lambda` is `0`, which disables exact and Boolean text matching.

-A value of `1` would disable _neural_ retrieval instead, relying _only_ on Boolean and exact text matching (similar to a traditional, keyword search).
+A value of `1` would disable _neural_ retrieval instead, relying _only_ on Boolean and exact text matching.
 Experiemnting with the `lambda` value is useful if you're trying to evaluate how a keyword system like one based on Elasticsearch or Solr may compare to Vectara.

 Vectara supports in-between values as well, which tells Vectara to try to consider _both_ neural _and_ Boolean and exact text matching and then to blend